TCO Certified, generation 11

 Improve working conditions

-Our comprehensive system for active monitoring and follow-up of working conditions is implemented in motherboard factories.
+The comprehensive system for active monitoring and follow-up of working conditions is extended to include PCB mainboard factories.
+UPDATED!

 Responsibly sourced minerals